General information

 • All personnel must wear orange or yellow safety vests, shirts, or jackets when on or within 30 feet (10 meters) of SR 305.
 The only exception is riders racing within the active heat.

-• Teams should post contact information on the Contact Sign Up Sheet at the Civic Center.
+• Teams are to post contact information on the Contact Sign Up Sheet at the Civic Center.
 Teams may be contacted if there are schedule changes or cancellation of a session due to weather conditions.

 Volunteers